EHanML/EHanML.github.io/_pages/about.md

-I am engaged in gaining **wide and deep** knowledge of the cutting edge AI methods and find the AI solutions to real-world problems, especially in agricultural scenarios.
+I am engaged in gaining **wide and deep** knowledge of the cutting edge AI methods and deliver the precise AI solutions to specfic real-world problems, especially in agricultural scenarios.

 ## Why we have this "Big Data" revolution?